nathankot/webstub/README.md

 Note that it does **not** call `reset_stubs` after each spec for you!
 You'll want to do this at the outermost `describe` block.

-If someone has a patch or away to do this, please get in touch with me.
+If someone has a patch or a way to do this, please get in touch with me.

 Examples
 ------------